streamlit/30days/content/Day16.md

 st.write('Selected number from slider widget is:', number)
 ```

-Let's now take a look at the custom colors that we've used in this app, which is specified in the `config.toml` file:
+Let's now take a look at the custom colors that we've used in this app, which is specified in the `.streamlit/config.toml` file:
 - `primaryColor="#F39C12"` - This sets the primary color to orange.
 Notice the orange colors in the slider widget.
 - `backgroundColor="#2E86C1"` - This sets the background color to blue.
 Notice the main panel has a blue background color.
 - `secondaryBackgroundColor="#AED6F1"` - This sets the secondary background color to dark gray.
 Notice the gray background color of the sidebar and the background color of the code box in the main panel.